-In the fourth full year of reporting on BART's exclusionary practice pursuant to AB 716, BART has again shown its commitment to public safety and the protection of our stakeholders.
-The BART Police Department believes the authority to exclude individuals who commit violent crimes on BART property, or cause drug related public safety concerns, has been a great asset to implementing an effective public safety strategy.
-The current patronage of our stations, expected increase in ridership, and the opening of two new transit stations compels our department to utilize the varied forms of enforcement tools at our disposal.
-Prohibition orders, authorized by AB 716, are just one of the many safety measures BART is utilizing to protect its riders and employees.
-The 2017 annual report demonstrates our continued commitment toward this goal.
+With permanent authority to issue prohibition orders, BART remains committed to public safety and the protection of our riders and employees.
+The BART Police Department believes the authority to exclude individuals who commit violent crimes on BART property or cause drug-related safety concerns, is a great asset to implementing an effective public safety strategy.
+BART currently carries approximately 412,000 passengers on a typical weekday.
+Customer concerns, expected increases in ridership, and the anticipated opening of two new stations compel the police department to fully utilize the varied forms of enforcement tools at our disposal.
+Prohibition orders are just one of the many safety measures BART is utilizing to protect its riders and employees.